 ./run_qualification_tool.sh -f gs://dataproc-temp-us-east1-9779/spark-job-history \ -o perfboost-output -k /keys/event-file-key -x 34g -t 5

-In this example, the qualification tool traverses
+In this example, the qualification tool traverses the

-the gs://dataproc-temp-us-east1-9779/spark-job-history
+gs://dataproc-temp-us-east1-9779/spark-job-history

-Spark event files contained with this directories and its subdirectories.
-Access to
+directory, and analyzes Spark event files contained in this directories and its subdirectories.
+Access to the directory is provided the/keys/event-file-key

 .
-The tool uses 34 GB memory
+The tool uses34 GB memory

-for execution, and runs 5
+for execution, and runs5

 Qualification tool output files

-Once analysis is complete, the qualification tool places the following output files in a
+places the following output files in a

 perfboost-output